selaux/opa-control-plane/docs/docs.md

 * Reference [OPA Docs](https://www.openpolicyagent.org/docs/latest/) for custom integrations.

----

-Great catch\!
-Yes, some context from your earlier *brain dump* and detailed reasoning around the nuances of **policy promotion and bundle lifecycle** in DAS versus OPA Control Plane got shortened in the last version to keep the doc more reference-style and concise.
-The details about manual mode, stack propagation risks, and how promotion in DAS can cause git/policy divergence—those are critical *for understanding why OPA Control Plane does things differently*.

-If you want the **Bundle and Policy Promotion** section to stand alone for someone who hasn’t read the rest, it’s worth bringing back some of that context.
-Here’s a revised, more detailed section, bringing together the key points you outlined, while keeping the reference style clear:

----

 ## 10. Bundle and Policy Promotion

 ### 10.1.
 Overview: Promotion in DAS vs. OPA Control Plane